“Damn that rotten toothed bastard!” Ürbon cried out into the still sea air. “Two weeks we’ve been sailing, with no sight of land or ship!”

 “We did not intend to capture one of your vessels, O noble one.
 Your elven compatriots were the first to raise their sword and then, by chance, we happened upon this island.
 We do not wish you any harm!”

 “Do not wish us harm?” the elf scoffed, pointing to a group of cut and bruised elves, the prisoners from The North Wind.
-“You claim to not wish us harm, yet you splinter our boats and capture our people?”
+“You claim to not wish us harm, yet just now you destroyed one of our boats and took our people prisoner?”

 Ürbon could not find any words to reply.
 Clearly, the elves would never believe that their people were the first to take up weapons, that destroying the ship was an act of self-defense, not an unprovoked attack.

 The elf saw the doubt and hesitation in Ürbon’s eyes and after a moment shouted, “Mages!
 Take them to the dungeons!”

 With swift movements, the blue glow of the staves shot out and engulfed each one of the Jödmun, lifting them up into the air.
 With a contingent of guards to protect them, the mages led their prisoners along the path to the volcano.

 Ürbon watched the city slowly come back to life as the procession made its way out of the city.
 Elves looked out of their windows in fear; others walked out of their doorways, whispering to each other with nervous glances.
 It seemed they rarely saw members of other races, let alone a race from so far away, and some, overwhelmed by curiosity, even followed the marching soldiers.

 Eventually, the procession reached the end of the city, where the path leading up to the volcano was blocked by an iron gate.
 Upon reaching this point, those who had followed from their homes retreated back to the town, as if frightened of whatever lay beyond.